AJ6CU/32bit-Raduino-Board_Designs/RaduinoClone/README.md

 - Schematic - pdf version of the design.

+These designs have been sent to the the PCB manufacturer and as of May 2nd, not been tested.
 There is absolutely no warranty here.
 Use this at your own risk!

 73